 Modular Connector Pin Assignments

-6-Cont tacts
+6-Con 6-Contacts

 Pin Usage

 1 2 3 4 5 6 Not Available Not Used Line+ Line- Not Used Not Available

-Table 4-Modular Connector Pin Assignments for -TPB

-One three-position screw terminal (see Figure 7) and two RJ-11 connectors are supplied on each NIM.
-These are bussed together to allow a convenient daisy-chain implementation for connecting multiple nodes onto one segment.
-This segment can be up to 900 feet of Category 5 unshielded twisted-pair cable, and as many as 17 nodes can occupy the segment.
-Make sure the phase integrity of the wiring remains intact.
-Pins 3 of the modular jack on each NIM must be connected together.
-The same applies to pins 4.
-Most modular (satin cable) telephone wiring flips the phase of the wiring thereby reversing the connections to pins 3 and 4 at each end.
+Table 4-Modular Connector Pin Assignments for -TPB One three-position screw terminal (see Figure 7) and two RJ-11 connectors are supplied on each NIM and are bussed together to provide a convenient daisy-chain method for connecting multiple nodes onto one segment.
+This segment can be up to 900 feet long of Category 5 unshielded twisted-pair cable, and as many as 17 nodes can occupy the segment.
+Make sure that the phase integrity of the wiring remains intact.
+Pin 3 of the modular jack on each NIM must be connected together.
+The same applies to pin 4.
+Most modular (satin cable) telephone wiring inverts the phase of the wiring, thereby reversing the connections to pins 3 and 4 at each end.
 Do not use this type of cable.
 Some modular cable is not even twisted.
 Be sure to use the proper cable.
 Refer to Tables 4 and 5 for connector pin assignments.